devpro/devopsdays-geneva-2023/docs/lab-scenario/v1.1/02-management-cluster.md

 kubectl get pods --all-namespaces
 ```

-> All Pods shoud have the status "Running", or "Completed"
+> Wait until all pods have the status "Running", or "Completed"